Self- (and partner) parenting

 Verbal Strategies

-Similar to going through this verbally-making-sense-of-feelings process with actual people, sometimes “telling the explanatory story” is all that’s necessary to soothe our inner children’s, but to quickly review more culturally-ubiquitous strategies: Providing reassurance (explaining why it’s going to be okay) is sometimes necessary in addition to – or in place of – the sense-making—the point being that it may be helpful to consider actually doing this verbally for yourself if you haven’t tried it.
-From there, the Serenity Prayer from the Twelve Step/Alcoholics Anonymous tradition is relevant—in that much emotional distress results from “problems” in one’s environment (some of which can be changed, others which cannot).
+Similar to going through this verbally-making-sense-of-feelings process with actual people, sometimes “telling the explanatory story” is all that’s necessary to soothe our inner children, but to quickly review more culturally-ubiquitous strategies: Providing reassurance (explaining why it’s going to be okay) is sometimes necessary in addition to – or in place of – the sense-making—the point being that it may be helpful to consider actually doing this verbally for yourself if you haven’t tried it.
+From there, the Serenity Prayer from the Twelve Step tradition (grant me the serenity to accept the things I cannot change, and the courage to change the things I can) is relevant—in that much emotional distress results from “problems” in one’s environment (some of which can be changed, others which cannot).
 This distress, then, may be “soothed” by either accepting that the problem is not in one’s power to solve, or by simply solving the problem.

 Care and Discipline